 First things first, what’s a subwoofer?

-The image of a big black box housing a big speaker driver pumping out deep bass is probably the first thing that comes to mind.
-A subwoofer’s purpose is to complement the main speakers, many of which have a hard time reproducing the lower octaves of music and sound effects at satisfactory levels.
+The image of a large black box housing a big speaker driver that pumps out deep bass is probably the first thing that comes to mind.
+A subwoofer’s purpose is to complement the main speakers, many of which struggle to reproduce the lower octaves of music and sound effects at satisfactory levels.

 Types of subwoofers